 You can see more in our article Business networking groups and organisations in the Netherlands.

 Get your fix of home comforts

 Amstelveen boasts authentic foods aplenty.
 For example, Tom van Dijk of the city council, who describes Amstelveen as “the expat city of the Amsterdam region,” suggests the market stalls as a great place to find food from home.
 He names as an example that, “the Friday market is renowned for its Japanese fish stand held by a guy in a kimono.”
-Specialty shops bring in the flavour too, such as the Indonesian fast-food joint Toko Madjoe, with its close neighbours the French bakery Le Fournil and the Italian deli Pane e Vino.
+Specialty shops bring in the flavor too, such as the Indonesian fast-food joint Toko Madjoe, with its close neighbors the French bakery Le Fournil and the Italian deli Pane e Vino.

 One of the particularities of Amstelveen is the sheer number of authentic Asian grocery shops it holds, such as Japanese-Korean deli Shilla (with one supermarket in Gelderlandplein and on Westwijkplein).